 Your restaurant’s reputation hinges on the quality of the food you serve.
 Take this opportunity to discard any food that is not up to the quality of your restaurant.
 Your customers will be delighted to have fresh food cooked to order, and your reputation will reflect that quality.

 Wash and disinfect the interior

 The interior of a fridge comes into contact with a variety of foods, which can involve the cross-over of bacteria.
 Be sure to wipe down the entire interior of the commercial refrigerator —including every shelf and the door—with warm water and a natural, organic disinfectant to prevent bacterial growth and ensure your food is safe.

 Once you have cleaned the interior, you can shift your focus to the exterior.
 Often, dust and debris collect in the condenser and the coils, which can significantly impact your refrigerator’s ability to function at its optimal level.
 In extreme cases, this build-up can also cause a fire.
 Simply vacuum the condenser and coils on a regular basis to prevent this kind of emergency.

 Wipe down the exterior

 Now that the interior and the condenser are clean and ready for operation, simply wipe down the exterior of the fridge with warm water and a natural cleaner.
-This will kill any bacteria on the exterior while also restoring your refrigerator’s pristine shine, making it look brand-new again.
+This will kill any bacteria on the exterior while also restoring your commercial refrigerator ’s pristine shine, making it look brand-new again.
 This simple task can revitalize the aesthetic of your kitchen.